We will track here amendments to this resource that reflect changes in law and practice.

 For resources on investment funds and tax issues, see:

-The following multi-jurisdictional guides are available:
+The following global guides are available:

-Each guide brings together a range of information on current cross-border issues and includes country-specific Q&A guides.
+Each guide brings together a range of information on topical cross-border issues and includes country-specific Q&A guides.
 Each jurisdiction is described in a separate chapter, written by one of the leading firms on the subject in that jurisdiction.
 It is possible to search the guides by question or jurisdiction.

 Regulation of investment managers